wp-plugins/bbpress-new-ui/readme.txt

 Closed and sticky themes are highlighted with a special icon (Screenshot 5)

-New styles for categories: now they look just fine (Screenshot 6)
+New styles for categories: now it looks just fine (Screenshot 6)

 Many changes aimed at improving the use of the forum.